Gareth Bale looks for a fresh start as golden stay in Madrid turns sour - KRDO

 Mourinho has publicly expressed his admiration for Bale on a number of occasions and has been open about his attempts to sign him while he was in charge of Real Madrid.
 Their paths never crossed, with Bale joining the season after Mourinho left — but eight years later Mourinho finally has his wish.

 Perhaps more than anything, Bale just needs to find a home where he feels loved.
-He would certainly find that back in north London with a fan base that still adores him.
+He will certainly find that back in north London with a fan base that still adores him.

 Comments